prometheus/proposals/proposals/2025-03-25_otel_delta_temporality_support.md

 ### Handling missing StartTimeUnixNano

-StartTimeUnixNano is optional in the OTEL spec ...
+StartTimeUnixNano is optional in the OTEL spec.
+To ensure compatibility with the OTEL spec, this case should be supported.
+Also note that before implementing CT-per-sample, every sample will be missing StartTimeUnixNano.

-Keep it for OTEL compatibility use spacing between intervals when possible non-extrapolation
+For functions that require an interval to operate (e.g. rate()/increase()), assume the spacing between samples is the ingestion interval when StartTimeUnixNano is missing.

 ## Alternatives